-- B.5.1.
-SCE will evaluate Offers for energy storage projects, including new energy storage resources, energy storage physical relocation, energy storage repowers and energy storage upgrades as described below, that meet all local, state, and federal rules, regulations, standards, permitting, and interconnection requirements and certifications as applicable. - B.5.2.
-New energy storage resources - B.5.2.1.
+B.5.1.
+SCE will evaluate Offers for energy storage projects, including new energy storage resources, energy storage physical relocation, energy storage repowers and energy storage upgrades as described below, that meet all local, state, and federal rules, regulations, standards, permitting, and interconnection requirements and certifications as applicable.
+Projects must have a remaining design life of at least 30 years after the Initial Delivery Date as attested by an engineering assessment performed by a Professional Mechanical Engineer (with experience acceptable to SCE in its sole discretion) licensed by the State of California.

+B.5.2.
+New energy storage resources

+3.5.2.1.
 A project will qualify as a new energy storage resource eligible for consideration by SCE in this RFO if the project will provide Incremental Capacity to the region of the CAISO's control area known as the West Los Angeles Basin or Moorpark Sub-Areas.
-A project will not be considered a new energy storage resource eligible for consideration in this RFO if by the date of this RFO it is currently in operation, under construction, or identified on either of the following reports: - B.5.2.1.1.
+A project will not be considered a new energy storage resource eligible for consideration in this RFO if by the date of this RFO it is currently in operation, under construction, or identified on either of the following reports:

+- B.5.2.1.1.
 The CEC's California Power Plants Database of existing operating plants in California as of the date of this RFO and as shown in Exhibit C.1.1. - B.5.2.1.2.
-The CEC's Energy Facility Status report under the categories of "Operational" or "Under Construction" as of the date of this RFO and as shown in Exhibit C.1.2. - B.5.3.
+The CEC's Energy Facility Status report under the categories of "Operational" or "Approved Under Construction" as of the date of this RFO and as shown in Exhibit C.1.2.

+B.5.3.
 Physical energy storage relocation